Poster Board Snowflakes for Christmas Tree Decor

 - craft glue

-- curved upholstery needle (click HERE)
+- curved upholstery needle

-- white wool (click HERE)
+- white wool

 - white poster board (I think Walmart has a pretty good price).
-You can cut 4 snowflakes out of one sheet and the sheets run anywhere between 33 to 99 cents.
-So much better than $2.99 for one am I right 😉 ?
+You can cut 4 snowflakes out of one sheet

-First cut a long strip from the posterboard.
+First cut a long strip from the poster board.

 Fold it in a fan.